makrai/notes/ye18-senti-embed-coling.md

   generally trained independently of the downstream task
-* we propose a novel method to combine a feedforward neural network (denoted “SentiNet”) with a CNN classifier to encode sentiment knowledge into word vectors during training.
-The method
+* we propose a novel method to combine a feedforward neural network (denoted “SentiNet”) with a CNN classifier to encode sentiment knowledge into word vectors during training
   * tunes word vectors through the CNN and SentiNet, based on
   * independent information from supervised training data and sentiment lex
 * we compare our method with competitor methods that use